… And Based On That Projected ROI, Get Management Buy-In, Set Priorities and Spend Time Wisely.

 – Microsoft offers a keyword commercial intent estimator tool.
 Caveat emptor: The tool’s estimates can vary significantly by day, so just take it as another data point, another road sign along the way.

 – Correlate that by asking people to do word associations with the given keyword.
 You can use Amazon’s Mechanical Turk for that.
 The associations will show the intent behind a given search.

-- Compare the Cost-Per-Click (CPC) estimates Google provides you with for each keyword (set on exact match).
+– Compare the Cost-Per-Click (CPC) estimates Google provides you with for each keyword (set on the exact match).
 The higher the CPC, the likelier there is to be commercial value.